ivbhatt/TerrainRecognition-Competition/README.md

 Project made as part of ECE542: Deep Learning &amp; Neural Networks; TerrainRecognition <br/>
 *This work finished first on the leaderboard with F1-score of 0.935 on the private-test set.

+## Dependencies:

+* All notebooks were run Google Colaboratory runtime envorinment any additional libraries used were installed on top of Colaboratory VM.
+* tsaug for time-series augmentation was used (installation code is present at the appropriate cells)

 ## Instructions:
 Link to Dataset (NCSU access) (ECE542_sp2021_Project_TerrainRecognition): https://drive.google.com/drive/folders/15qAg_VhIEGRIBGc6Uwr-dQssTLlpRNoO?usp=sharing